DevShiftTeam/APIShift/CODE_DESIGN.md

 ### Mid-Level Components
 The system also defines 3 more concepts that are connected to the base concept to build up the logic, restrictions and analysis of the API, and as follows, define modular and scalable components to handle it:
 1. __Logic/Models__: All the components that make use of the session, database and core of the API to make the requests complete. in a way that componets who handle process requests (the controllers, which will be reviewed later) connect to, to complete their operation.
 All the these components are stored in the [models folder](machine/models), and also made viable by creating procedures using the system's UI and attaching them using triggers controllers, models or the lifecycle of the API.
-    * [Procedure Management & Placement Class](machine/core/Task.php), Each task is made from different processes.
+    * [Data Model Class](machine/core/Task.php), Each task is made from different processes.
     * [Processes Management Class](machine/core/Process.php), Each process in a handler of procedural connections, that combines them to make a run-time process.
 2. __Access__: Components that are attached in run-time to each request for validating the procedure or the data that a client wants to access.
 The Access management tools are based on Tasks & Processes and complete autorizations using the session state which main purpose is to store data that should indicate who is the client.
     * [Authorization Class](machine/core/Authorizer.php)